Participant & Family Page

 The Division does not provide cash payments or payments for room and board.

-How do I apply?
+How do I apply for DD services?

 Level of Care

-Individual Services Plan (ISP) Team
+Individual Support Plan (ISP) Team

-Individual Services Plan (ISP) Meeting
+Individual Support Plan (ISP) Meeting

-Subscribe to Individuals & Families Page
+Subscribe to Participant & Family Page

 As new information is available, it will be posted.
 Subscribe to this page to receive email alerts.